My story

 I typically had only six or seven timetabled hours each week.
 Tutors were contractually more focused on their research than on teaching, and this made them seem remote and inaccessible.
 As for motivation to self-study, in those days first-class degrees were very rare.
 It never even occurred to me that getting top honours should be a target.
 I managed to get a 2.1, though I think this was less down to diligent scholarship and more to do with my ability to produce a coherent essay in the expected academic style.
 In this regard I found Willy Russell's lovely film Educating Rita (1983) quite powerful and pertinent.
 English professor Frank (played by Michael Caine) tells the bubbly hairdresser and mature student Rita (Julie Walters) that she's finally managed to produce an essay which conforms to a university degree standard.
 Rita is delighted but Frank resorts to drink, tortured with the thought that in 'educating' her he has suppressed all the vibrant and ingenuous spirit she displayed when she first walked through his door.
 In this analogy I'm not exactly Rita, nor Frank, but the aspiration to express myself in academic language, and the ways in which this can obscure the simple joys of literature, certainly struck a chord.

 In later life I felt it was a missed opportunity not to have studied harder at university and I think I would have liked more pressure and direction.
-I had to wait more than 20 years before I fully realised the intellectual thrill of things to which I should have been more attuned at university, such as critical theory and the relationship between language and power.
+I had to wait more than 20 years before I fully realised the intellectual thrill of things to which I should have been more attuned at university.
+Things such as critical theory, the relationship between language and power, and insights that the world is both sustained and changed just as much by stories as by science.

 I hesitate to gloat, but vanity forces me to mention that the only time we did get to race against the university was in the Grand Challenge Cup.
 It was the 150th anniversary of Durham regatta (the second oldest in the country, after Chester regatta).
 A beautiful summer's day on the lovely winding course of the river Wear.
-The final was a close race with cheering crowds lining the banks.
-We beat the university crew, and the course record.
+The final was a close race with cheering crowds lining the riverbank (though the ChatGPT image in the carousel above is admittedly rather exaggerated 😉).
+But we beat the university crew, and the course record.
 The icing on the cake was that the presentation of the Cup, along with an unusual £500 cash prize, was in the ancient hall of University College, in the heart of Durham Castle.
 In my mind it was the romantic stuff of movies, 'class-divide, town versus gown, against the odds..etc.', though I'm not sure I could convince anyone that I was an authentic working-class hero.

 The real and lasting 'win' from university was that it was where I met my wife, though we only overlapped there for one term.
 Four years later Fiona accepted my proposal on two conditions: (1) that I would always be open to exploring the world together, and (2) that I wouldn't become a boring accountant.
 I think I've met the first condition.
 I'm not the best judge of the second.